Mary Emmons

 Mary Emmons (c.
 1760 – c.
-1832), also known as Eugénie Beauharnais, was a Bengali woman born in Calcutta, India who worked as a servant in the household of Theodosia Bartow Prevost.
+1832), also known as Eugénie Beauharnais, was a Haitian governess who may have been born in Calcutta, India who worked as a servant in the household of Theodosia Bartow Prevost.
 While working as a servant, she had a relationship with Theodosia's second husband, American Founding Father and Vice President Aaron Burr, by whom she had two children: a daughter, Louisa Charlotte, born 1788, and a son, John Pierre Burr, born 1792.